Roy Turk

 Roy Kenneth Turk (September 20, 1892 - November 30, 1934) was an American songwriter and lyricist, who frequently collaborated with composer Fred E. Ahlert, with whom he wrote their popular 1929 song "Mean to Me", which became a jazz standard.
-In 1926 he collaborated with Lou Handman on his best known song, the 1927 hit Are You Lonesome Tonight?, whose best version was the Elvis Presley one, released in 1960.
+In 1926 he collaborated with Lou Handman on his best known song, the 1927 hit Are You Lonesome Tonight?, which Elvis Presley later revived.
 He worked with many other composers, including for film lyrics.
 Turk was elected posthumously to the Songwriters Hall of Fame in 1970.

 Overview

 Among his compositions (with music by Fred Ahlert unless otherwise noted):